Matthew J. Edwards

 In 2007 he formed "The Trumpet Shall Sound" with RSAMD graduate, Grant Golding, and is involved in regular Trumpet and Organ recitals throughout the UK.

 He was until recently Director of Music at the famous Thomas Coats Memorial Church - the "Baptist Cathedral of Europe" - in Paisley where he was custodian of the world-famous 4 manual 1894 Hill pipe organ - one of the finest in the world.
-Matt suffers from M.E. and is currently freelancing to allow his health to improve once again.
+Matt was recently appointed Organist and Music Coordinator at St. Michaels Parish Church in Linlithgow.

 Matt is a member of the Cathedral Organists Association and the Royal College of Organists.
 He is in high demand as a performer, arranger, conductor and teacher.
 In Autumn 2011 he celebrated 25 years in church music, from Chorister to Organist.